Getting Started

 What you get:

-• Viewer at localhost:4040 — Select params, see compiled output in real time
+• Viewer at localhost:4000 — Select params, see compiled output in real time (headed only)

-• HTTP API at localhost:4041 — Compile prompts from your application
+• HTTP API at localhost:4000 — Compile prompts from your application

 • Live reload — File watcher recompiles on every save